 STUDENT: MY PARENTS WANT ME TO GET A DEGREE IN MUSIC.
-I’M NOT SURE THEY UNDERSTAND HOW THE MUSIC BUSINESS WORKS.
-WHAT DO YOU SAY?
+I’M NOT SURE THEY KNOW HOW THE MUSIC BUSINESS WORKS.

 But don’t get us wrong.
-Education is great and so are degrees (when chosen carefully).
-Having to spend lots of hard earned money on an expensive music degree is most definitely not a prerequisite for working in the music industry.
-No recording studio owner is going to ask you for a degree.
-Instead, they want to know is what you’ve worked on and what you can do.
-Degrees don’t get you access, connections, or even real world experience you can put on your resume (more in this article explaining why).
+Education is great and so are degrees (when suited to one’s goals).
+Having to spend lots of hard earned money on an expensive music degree is not a prerequisite for working in the music industry.
+The majority of recording studio owners are not going to ask you for a degree.
+Instead, they want to know what you’ve worked on and what you can do.
+Degrees don’t automatically get you access, connections, or real world experience you can put on your resume (more in this article explaining why).
 So, if your parents have questions, encourage them to do their research online or contact us directly.
 Knowledge is power.
 When you understand how the music industry operates, you can make an informed choice that works for you.

 STUDENT: WHAT IS THE DIFFERENCE BETWEEN A MENTOR AND A TEACHER?